Framing Oversize Art: An Expert Guide

 The Print

 Modern smartphones can capture high-quality images that can be enlarged for printing and framing without losing quality.
 Our print and frame software can automatically check your picture’s quality and suggest suitable sizes for your wall.
 Make sure your photos are printed at a high enough resolution (between 150 and 300 dpi) on quality paper using quality inks.
 Our team can also provide feedback on image resolutions to determine the perfect print size.
+These checks are also carried out for our canvas prints too.

 Consider Dry Mounting